andrewatts85/wp-notes/notes/how-to-setup-live-search.md

 To include all pages as well as posts in the search results you can nest the api calls within each, although it is not ideal because it takes a lot of time and could harm the user experience.

+### Synchronous - each JSON request waits to be completed before the next request is made.
 ```javascript
 getResults() {
   $.getJSON(universityData.root_url + '/wp-json/wp/v2/posts?search=' + this.searchField.val(), posts => {